hackle/blogger/src/raw/contravariant.md

 ## further reading

 If we've made good sense this far, try take it one step further and read about [positive and negative positions](https://www.schoolofhaskell.com/user/commercial/content/covariance-contravariance).
-Be warned, it can be a bit mind-bending!
+Be warned, it can be a bit mind-bending (possibly at how simple it eventually is) when it gets to positivity and negativity.